beast-dev/doc/tutorials/workshop_model_selection/workshop_model_selection.md

 For parametric coalescent models, such as the constant population size model, the fastest approach is to use a 'matching coalescent model'; whereas for non- parametric coalescent models, such as the Bayesian Skygrid model, the general-purpose 'product of exponential distributions' is the only appropriate option.
 Additionally, for speciation models (typically when using contemporaneous/isochronous sequences), the 'matching speciation model' is the only appropriate option.

 {% include callout.html type="warning" content="For the strict clock analysis, we arrive at -5696.32 using GSS whereas for the uncorrelated relaxed clock analysis, we get -5680.06 using GSS.
-How do these MLEs compare to those obtained using PS/SS, and the Bayes factors resulting from these different estimators?" %}
+How do these MLEs compare to those obtained using PS/SS, and the Bayes factors resulting from these different estimators?<br /><br /><br />" %}

 The number of power posteriors needed as well as the chain length per power posterior are important settings to achieve a reliable estimate of the (log) marginal likelihood.
 However, these settings can depend on the data set being analysed and hence different PS/SS/GSS analyses (with differing computational settings) are required when performing model comparison.